 What do I tell my insurance if I call to find out how much they would reimburse me?

-If you call your insurance, tell them Dr. Spellman is an Out of Network MD-psychiatrist and that she will be spending 55 minutes with you each session.
+If you call your insurance, tell them Dr. Spellman is an Out of Network MD-psychiatrist and that she will be spending 50 minutes with you each session.
 The "procedure code" for the first session is always 90792.
 Subsequent sessions are coded differently.
 The two "procedures" Dr. Spellman will typically combine during those subsequent 50-minute sessions will be an Evaluation and Management code and a Psychotherapy add-on code.
 Typically she will be combining 99213 (Evaluation and Management) with 90836 (Add-on Psychotherapy).

 Are Dr. Spellman's fees affordable?

 Dr. Spellman offers a highly discounted 4- session package since most people need at least 4 sessions to get back on track.
 These 4 sessions will be scheduled within an 8-week time frame.
 This allows enough time and flexibility to address your initial issues.
 Some people feel this is very valuable in order to either get started on the correct medication - or to resolve a particular problem that is bothering them, They then move on.
 Other people repeat the 4-session package as many times as they feel comfortable doing.
 After having completed at least one 4-session package AND people are stable enough to be seen on a monthly basis they can extend the 4 sessions over 4 months for the same discounted package price.
 However if Dr. Spellman is prescribing controlled substances people need to continue the 4 sessions in 8 week time frame in order to be closely followed up.
 Call or text Dr. Spellman for fees and details.
 She will want to speak with you briefly and learn what your needs are to see if she thinks she can help you - before she makes an appointment with you.